nss-evening-cohort-05/spa-milestone-challenge-mitchellblom/README.md

 	Augment the original one with a function that creates all of the `eventHandlers` that you need for the application.
 Name the function `activateEvents`.
 1. IIFE THREE
 	Augment the object with two more functions.
 		First function resets the border thickness and background color for each car element back to the original values.
 Second function changes the thickness of the border of a car element, and changes its background color.
-The function must accept two arguments.
-    1. A car DOM element that was clicked on.
-    1. A color name of your choice (see behavior requirement 5 above).
 1. Have a complete Readme